emoreno-hub/Snowflake_ELT_Pipeline/README.md

 End-to-end ELT data pipeline that ingests Yelp and weather data, stages it in Snowflake, and prepares it for analytics

 ## Overview
 This portfolio project demonstrates an end-to-end ELT data pipeline designed to integrate and analyze Yelp and weather datasets.
 It simulates a real-world cloud-based architecture using AWS S3, Snowflake, and Power BI, following industry-standard data modeling practices across staging, operational, and analytics layers.
+In this project I use Yelp and climate datasets for Las Vegas, Nevada to build a data warehouse that enables analysis of how weather impacts local business reviews.

 ## Architecture